Ahmed-Azri/nesox/README.md

 ### VLAN Configuration

+A group of networked ports assigned to a VLAN form a broadcast domain that is separate from other VLANs that may be configured on the switch.
+On a given switch, packets are bridged between source and destination ports that belong to the same VLAN.
+Thus, all ports passing traffic for a particular subnet address should be configured to the same VLAN.
+Cross-domain broadcast traffic in the switch is eliminated and bandwidth is saved by not allowing packets to flood out all ports.

+> The above paragraph is from HP document titled "HP Switch Software: Advanced Traffic Management Guide (2920 Switches)".
+> The sentence is so precise and even beautiful!

 **Targeting VLAN Table**

 | VLAN ID | VLAN Name | Ports | Bank ID | IP addr |